You are currently viewing Tha Namkhai Dzong, the Frontier Sky Fortress of Guru Rinpoche

 Historical Significance of Tha Namkhai Dzong

 ‘Tha Namkhai Dzong’ is a sacred site blessed by Guru Rimpoche in the 8th century.
 According to legend, a fortunate cow herder from the village mistakenly entered the meditation cave of Guru Rinpoche while looking for his cattle.
-He attended a feast with celestial beings who told him not to reveal the “dzong” to others.
+At a feast with celestial beings, he was instructed not to tell anybody about the “dzong.”
 After coming out of the cave, the man, who had lost track of time and place, to his surprise, discovered that three generations had already passed.

 At present, Guru Rinpoche’s meditation cave is inaccessible.
 It is said that the protective deities closed the sacred sites.
 No one dares to climb the cliff.
-A few years ago, a man from a nearby valley tried it.
-He was stuck in the middle of the cliff.
+A man from a nearby valley gave it a try a few years ago.
+He found himself stranded in the center of the cliff.
 Since then, a series of misfortunes followed him.

 The Treasure or Ter